Maple syrup urine disease (MSUD) is a very rare inherited condition.

 Babies treated early should have normal brain development and good health.

-Milder forms of MSUD may not be detected by screening, because the condition can start later in life.
+Milder forms of MSUD may not be detected by screening.
+This is because the condition can start later in life.